SD2E/api-user-guide/docs/submit_job.md

 ```
 % jobs-output-list 833421020533756391-242ac11b-0001-007
-.agave.archive
 .agave.log
-_util
-app.yml
-kallisto-job.json
-kallisto-tester.sh
-kallisto.json
-kallisto.sh.template
-kallisto_test-833421020533756391-242ac11b-0001-007.err
-kallisto_test-833421020533756391-242ac11b-0001-007.out
-kallisto_test.ipcexe
+kallisto-test-1518033119-833421020533756391-242ac11b-0001-007.err
+kallisto-test-1518033119-833421020533756391-242ac11b-0001-007.out
 output
 reads_1.fastq.gz
 reads_2.fastq.gz
-test
 transcript.idx
 transcripts.fasta.gz
 ```

+Because this job had attribute `"archive":true` in the job template, the output files were archived in your `tacc-work` space under a folder named after your username.
+A copy of the output also remains in the jobs API space for easy access and, if desired, chaining into other jobs.
 The important output for this job is all located in the `output` directory.
 Download just the `output` directory using the following command:
 ```
 % jobs-output-get -r 833421020533756391-242ac11b-0001-007 /output/
 Downloading output/abundance.h5 ...